StuartsProjects/StuartsProjects.github.io/_posts/2018-06-29-esp32-shield-a-low-power-journey.md

 date: "2018-06-29"
 ---

 This post is about the build of a very low sleep current ESP32 shield.
 This is my second version of the shield and incorporates improvements discovered the first build.
-The original shield seemed to be a surprise to the outside World, the power consumption was in the region of 8uA when complete with SSD1306 display, FRAM, TC75 temperature sensor and SX127x LoRa device.
+The original shield seemed to be a surprise to the outside World, the power consumption was in the region of 8uA when complete with SSD1306 display, FRAM, TC75 temperature sensor and SX127x LoRa® device.

 This blog is a description of the build of version 2 of the shield stage by stage and the measured sleep current as more parts are added.